Even if you have never considered doing so, or have fleetingly entertained the idea, take the plunge: Unplug for the summer.

 What is Unplugged?

 To unplug can mean any number of things.
-At its most extreme, it means no television, no DVD players, no computers, no video games, no MP3 players, and no cell phones.
+At its most extreme, it means no smart phones, no computers, no tablets, no video games, no television.
 For most families, it means banning the use of any one of the above, in any combination.

 For instance, if the kids are young, you might want to consider outlawing or seriously restricting television for the summer.
 If your kids are older, take away the video games, tablets, and computer to unplug them.